 - Introducing the "Switch Witch" – a friendly witch who visits houses at night to trade candy for small toys.

-"Halloween doesn't have to be celebrated with candy and sweets," says Montelongo.
+"Halloween doesn't have to be celebrated with candy and sweets," says Smith.
 "There are a lot of great ways to celebrate the holiday, enjoy a few treats and still be healthy.
 Talk to kids about why it is important to not eat candy all day, every day.
 Involving your children empowers them to make lifelong healthy choices."

 Learn more